pennersr/django-allauth/docs/advanced.rst

 This can be achieved by subclassing an existing provider and making your changes there.
-Providers are defined as django applications, so typically customizing one will mean creating a django application in your project, containing your customized urls.py, views.py and provider.py files.
-What behaviour you can customize is beyond the scope of this documentation.
+Providers are defined as django applications, so typically customizing one will mean creating a django application in your project.
+This application will contain your customized urls.py, views.py and provider.py files.
+The behaviour that can be customized is beyond the scope of this documentation.

 .. warning::